Limits of spiked random matrices II: Introduction

-Here we deal with $r$ ``spikes'', or general bounded-rank perturbations of Gaussian and Wishart matrices.
-To do so we introduce a new ``canonical form for perturbations in a fixed subspace'', a $(2r+1)$-diagonal band form that has a purely algebraic interpretation.
-It generalizes the Dimitriu--Edelman forms and is able to handle rank $r$ perturbations.
-We then develop a generalization of the methods of \citetalias{RRV} and \citetalias{BV1} to a matrix-valued setting: block tridiagonal matrices converge to a half-line Schr\"odinger operator with matrix-valued potential, the spikes once again appearing in the boundary condition.
-We treat the real, complex and quaternion ($\beta = 1,2,4$) cases simultaneously.
-Once again, even the existence of a near-critical soft-edge limit is new off $\beta = 2$.
-Unlike in \citetalias{BV1}, however, we do not define a general $\beta$ version of either matrix model, nor of the limiting operator; we will see that in the higher rank cases these objects do not readily admit a $\beta$-generalization.
+Here, we deal with $r$ ``spikes'', or general bounded-rank perturbations of Gaussian and Wishart matrices.
+To do so, we introduce a new ``canonical form for perturbations in a fixed subspace'', a $(2r+1)$-diagonal band form that has a purely algebraic interpretation.
+It generalizes the Dumitriu--Edelman forms and is able to handle rank $r$ perturbations.
+We then develop a generalization of the methods of {RRV} and {Part}~I to a matrix-valued setting: block tridiagonal matrices converge to a half-line Schr\"odinger operator with matrix-valued potential, the spikes once again appearing in the boundary condition.
+We treat the real, complex and quaternion ($\beta= 1,2,4$) cases simultaneously.
+Once again, even the existence of a near-critical soft-edge limit is new off $\beta= 2$.
+Unlike in Part~I, however, we do not define a general $\beta$ version of either matrix model, nor of the limiting operator; in Section~\ref {s.canonical}, we will see that the higher rank versions of these objects do not readily admit a $\beta$-generalization.

-Dyson's Brownian motion makes a surprise appearance, providing nice SDE and PDE characterizations of the limit laws---$r$ parameter deformations of Tracy-Widom($\beta$)---in which $\beta$ reappears as a simple parameter.
-The derivation makes use of the matrix versions of classical Sturm oscillation theory and the Riccati transformation.
-In a short final section we report on evidence that at $\beta=2$ the PDE can be connected with a Painlev\'e II representation of \citet{B} for these distributions that appeared originally in \citetalias{BBP} in the form of Fredholm determinants.
+Dyson's Brownian motion makes a surprise appearance, providing nice SDE and PDE characterizations of the limit laws---new $r$ parameter deformations of Tracy--Widom($\beta$)---in which $\beta$ reappears as a simple parameter.
+The derivation makes use of the matrix-valued version of classical Sturm oscillation theory and the Riccati transformation.
+In a short final section, we report on preliminary evidence that at $\beta=2$ the PDE can be connected with a Painlev\'e II representation of \citet{B} for these distributions (which appeared originally in {BBP} in the form of Fredholm determinants).